What Is UV Pipe Relining?

 Pipe Relining or CIPP is the best solution for repairing difficult and damaged pipes.

 CIPP stands for Cured In Place Pipe.
 It’s the process of lining an existing pipe to create a new, stronger, longer-lasting “pipe within a pipe”.
 The new pipe is achieved by a two-part epoxy resin being pulled through and “set” within the existing pipe.

-Known as a “no dig” solution and considerably less impactful than any other pipe repair options.
+Known as a “no-dig” solution and considerably less impactful than any other pipe repair option.
 It’s quiet, quick and clean, which is why it’s becoming the go-to service for our eastern suburbs clients who are looking for a long term solution that won’t disrupt the home or garden.

 There are a few different ways of setting or curing the pipes including ambient setting, hot water setting and UV light setting.

 At Proximity Plumbing, we use a two-part epoxy that’s pulled through the pipe and expanded to leave a hard fibreglass shell that can’t be penetrated by tree roots.
 These new pipe lining systems are up to 4 times stronger than a new PVC pipe and are perfect for sewer pipe repair.